jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 ```
 What do 34, 4, and 5 stand for?<br />
 What is s and t?<br />
-i is just used in a short scope, so it's okays.
+Variable i is just used in a short scope, so it's okays.

 #### DO: